atick-faisal/label-studio/docs/source/guide/troubleshooting.md

 ### Blank page when loading a project

-After starting Label Studio and opening a project, you see a blank page.
+After starting Annotation Hub and opening a project, you see a blank page.
 Several possible issues could be the cause.

-If you specify a host without a protocol such as `http://` or `https://` when starting Label Studio, Label Studio can fail to locate the correct files to load the project page.
+If you specify a host without a protocol such as `http://` or `https://` when starting Annotation Hub, Annotation Hub can fail to locate the correct files to load the project page.

-To resolve this issue, update the host specified as an environment variable or when starting Label Studio.
-See [Start Label Studio](start).
+To resolve this issue, update the host specified as an environment variable or when starting Annotation Hub.
+See [Start Annotation Hub](start).

 ## Labeling